nginxinc/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

     use-cluster-ip: true
 ```

-Now NGINX Ingress `upstreams` will be populated with the `Service/cluster IP`.
+NGINX Ingress `upstreams` will be populated with the `Service/cluster IP`.
 In the example above, the service/cluster IPs for `tea-svc` and `coffee-svc` will be added to the `upstream` configuration as the `server` addresses.

 Now we can test our NGINX Ingress with Istio setup with a simple curl request to our application.